 Once upon a time in…1992

 A seemingly simple temporary task of assisting a local mortgage company to catch up on data entry blossomed very quickly into a supervisory position.
 He accomplished this by promoting his rudimentary knowledge of consumer credit and rock solid work ethic.
 He learned about the secondary mortgage market and became responsible for all branch side compliance operations, representing over four hundred sales per month.
-By this time the young family had moved from their two rooms in Takoma Park to a rental home in Rockville and again to purchase their own home in Wheaton, MD where they have lived in since 1996.
+By this time the young family had moved from their two rooms in Takoma Park to a rental home in Rockville and again to purchase their own house in Wheaton, MD where they have lived in since 1996.
 Life was good, and the young man on his way.
-Change is ever near, and as all good things must though, this came to an end.
+Change is ever near, and as all good things do, this came to an end.
 The real estate market crashed, again, they said.
 Though he didn’t quite understand, in November 1999 he was let go.
-This young man had a good nose though, and had smelled trouble many months before.
+This young man had a good nose though and had smelled trouble many months before.

 Determined to make a difference, and unable to leave his passion; he found a home at local title insurance settlement company.
-The now not so young man had a daughter in high school, a four year old son, and another daughter not yet six months old, and a last girl he did not know about who was due to join his family in a couple of years.
+The now not so young man had a daughter in high school, a four-year-old son, and another daughter not yet six months old, and the last girl he did not know about who was due to join his family in a couple of years.
 With Rock Solid knowledge of all things mortgage finance related, the young man was soon able to propel himself into management again.
 He ran that settlement office for almost seven years.
 He managed every kind of real estate transaction imaginable.
-He personally handled over a billion dollars in real estate funds, managed and trained employees, established relationships and helped thousands more people close real estate transactions.
+He handled over a billion dollars in real estate funds, supervised and trained employees, established relationships and helped thousands of more people close real estate transactions.
 His nose began itching again in 2014.
 This time something was different though, he smelled not a crash, but a recovery.

 I am proud to be that young man.
-I still live in Wheaton with my wife and three children of our four children, as our oldest is grown and making her own way.
+I still live with my wife and three children of our four children in Silver Spring, as our oldest is grown and making her way.
 I take great pride in my family and chosen profession.
-In 2014 I am taking my background, experience, ethics, energy and passion to the final stage.
+In 2014 I took my background, experience, ethics, energy, and passion to the final stage.
 I am The Complete Agent…ready to stand by you, and in your shoes.
-When I represent you, you have the benefit of twenty years of hard-nosed, results based success in real estate working for you.
+When I represent you, you have the benefit of twenty years of hard-nosed, results-based success in real estate working for you.
 Please feel free to get to know me, and know you have an advocate for life.

 Thanks for reading my profile, please feel free to share it with those that need an ally to assist with selling, renting or buying a home.

 Rino Schiavo-Campo / 09-30-2014